rigetti/forest-software/README.md

 Using ML to compress a quantum circuit for the SWAP test on 19Q - [arXiv](https://arxiv.org/abs/1803.04114)

 Training Boltzmann Machines using the QVM - [arXiv](https://arxiv.org/abs/1712.05304)

+For a list of open source quantum software projects in general check out this [great list](https://github.com/markf94/os_quantum_software).